swapnilnawale/Word_Sense_Disambiguation/README.md

 Word_Sense_Disambiguation
 =========================

-Word Sense Disambiguation using Naive Bayesian Classifier
+Word Sense Disambiguation using Naive Bayesian Classifier using Python

  Problem
  Description       :  Word Sense Disambiguation (WSD) is a technique to